Yokai989/Shinistu/README.md

-This dll is a gorilla tag mod menu that Has op, fun, rig, Movment.
+This is Shinistu Mod menu It has some fun and op and cool stuff, Reminder!
+When using this mod I am not Responsible for any bans You may use for your own risk.
+Also IF using in Public use anti Report.
-Reminder use these mods for Your own Risk may Get Banned use in Modded or Private lobbies also Use Anit Report
+Yokai Made with Brain :}